grafana/mimir/docs/sources/configuration/about-ip-address-logging.md

 - `-server.log-source-ips-regex`

   Regular expression for matching the source IPs.
 It should contain at least one capturing group the first of which will be returned.
 Only used if `-server.log-source-ips-enabled` is true and if `-server.log-source-ips-header` is set.
-If not set the default Forwarded, X-Real-IP or X-Forwarded-For headers are searched.